AfriGebeta/gebeta-tiles-js/NAVIGATION_USAGE.md

 ## What Happens Automatically

-When `startNavigation()` is called with `companyId` and `clientId`:
+When `startNavigation()` is called with `userId`:
 1. Route is calculated (if origin/destination provided)
 2. GPS tracking starts
+3. WebSocket connection is established and authenticated
-3. Location updates are sent to WebSocket server every 5 seconds
+4. Location updates are sent to WebSocket server every 5 seconds
-4. Map camera adjusts for navigation view
+5. Map camera adjusts for navigation view
-5. Turn-by-turn instructions are provided via `stepchange` events
+6. Turn-by-turn instructions are provided via `stepchange` events
-6. Current location marker is displayed
+7. Current location marker is displayed
-7. Progress updates are emitted via `progress` events
+8. Progress updates are emitted via `progress` events

 When `stopNavigation()` is called:
 1. Navigation stops